Trial of Yolanda Saldívar: First week

-Second Week of Trial
+Second week

 The trial resumed on Monday, October 16 with the playing of the recorded negotiations between the FBI Crisis Negotiation Unit and Saldívar.
 The tape began with Saldívar stating how badly she wanted to die.
 During the conversation, the jury heard Larry Young try to persuade her to lower her gun; Saldívar said that she could not do so.
 Young told her that by committing suicide she would only harm her parents.
 Saldívar then asked to contact her mother to say goodbye and ask for forgiveness.
 She continued repeating, "I just wanna die" as Young began talking about religion to determine if she believed in a faith that might cause her to reconsider suicide.

 Young told Saldívar that if she would give herself up, he would place a jacket over her so that the media would not have a picture of her face during her surrender.
 Isaac Valencia told Saldívar that if she were to surrender they promised to turn off all of the lights that were pointing towards her truck; she agreed.
 As she left her truck, she was scared by the dozens of armed police and FBI agents who were pointing rifles and pistols at her.
 She ran back to her truck, pointed the gun at her head, and screamed at Young: "They're carrying guns!
 They're carrying guns!
 They're going to kill me!
 They're going to kill me!"
 Newswoman María Celeste Arrarás wrote in her 1997 investigative book that she found it "curious" that a person who cried for hours that she wanted to die "would be afraid that someone might make her wish come true."
 The New York Times also commented that "she alternately begged to be killed and expressed fear that she would be killed if she left the truck."